 Black bears inhabit almost all parts of the Appalachian Trail (A.T.) corridor.
-Usually, black bears are shy creatures that keep their distance, and seeing one can be an uncommon thrill.
+Usually, black bears are shy creatures that keep their distance, and seeing one on your hike can be an uncommon thrill.
 However, there are circumstances when they can be a nuisance or a threat.
 Learn more about how you (and the bears) can stay safe.

 Please Report Any Bear Encounters

 Your report will help reduce human/bear conflicts on the A.T.
 Reported bear incidents will be shared with our land management partners and listed on our Trail Updates page.
 Please submit a report if a bear:

 - Entered a campsite or shelter area.

 - Was aggressive toward you, another hiker, or a pet.

 - Damaged property.